 How to Subpoena for Documents

 In North Carolina, Chapter 1A of the General Statutes contains the Rules of Civil Procedure.
-A Raleigh divorce lawyer knows these rules by heart and would tell you that under Rule 26, discovery permits you to collect almost any information that relates to any relevant issue in a case.
-This doesn’t mean that you can subpoena the other part for any document whatsoever, the request has to be relevant to an issue concerning your divorce.
+Under Rule 26, discovery permits you to collect almost any information that relates to a case.
+This doesn’t mean that you can subpoena the other party for any document whatsoever.
+The request has to be relevant to an issue concerning your divorce.
 Otherwise, the other party will object and the court will determine that they need not turn over the document.

 • Fox 50